 By repeating whatever it is you’re playing (it could be a scale, arpeggios, a musical phrase, a chord progression, etc.) and cycling through the keys according to the circle of fifths, you’re making yourself comfortable with that vocabulary in every key, which in the long term should make you a much more complete musician in general.

-To summarize, investing some time into mastering the circle of fifths not only makes you understand how music and harmony work a lot better, but you can also use it to compose better songs, practice anything you want with a foolproof method, and much more!
+To summarize, investing some time into mastering the circle of fifths not only makes you understand how music and harmony work a lot better, but it will also allow you to use it to compose better songs, practice anything you want with a foolproof method, and much more.